 Many bad Civ match-ups happen where both Civs are good at the same thing, but one Civ is just stronger overall.

 We can’t cover which Civs are especially strong against others in this guide due to the fact that various patches, nerfs and buffs happen frequently and there are also far too many Civs to compare.
+Regular new expansions adds to this complexity.

 The important thing for you is to learn 2-3 Civs and practise them over and over, rather than choosing ‘Random’ and learning on the fly.